Is your website usable?

 Resources to Help You Get Started

 The System Usability Scale and the tests above will help you get a definite grade for the usability of your website.
-Rather than guessing, you’ll know exactly how well you are doing benchmarked against industry standards.
+Rather than guessing, you will know exactly how well you are doing benchmarked against industry standards.

-If you would like to read John Brooke’s research papers about the System Usability Scale, here are two links retrieved from Usability.gov:
+If you would like to read John Brooke’s research papers about the System Usability Scale, these can be retrieved from the sources below:

-Armed with the SUS and the tools mentioned in this article, you’ll be able to gauge the usability of your website in a fairly accurate manner.
+Armed with the SUS and the tools mentioned in this article, you will be able to gauge the usability of your website in a fairly accurate manner.